 The Practical Nursing program is accredited by the Mississippi Community College Board; 3825 Ridgewood Road, Jackson, MS 39311, www.mccb.edu.

 The Automotive Technology program is accredited by ASE Education Foundation; 1503 Edwards Ferry Rd., NE Suite 401, Leesburg, VA 20176, www.ase.com.

 Copiah-Lincoln Community College is authorized in all states listed as NC-SARA states as an institutional participant.
 The State Authorization Reciprocity Agreement (SARA) is a national initiative to provide more access to online courses while maintaining compliance standards with state regulatory agencies.
 SARA allows institutions to provide online courses outside of their own state borders by seeking and maintaining state approvals via a streamlined process.
 To learn more about SARA, please visit nc-sara.org.

-Some of the terminal degree programs available at Co-Lin lead to professional licensure.
+As of July 1, 2020, federal regulations require Title IV institutions to provide certain professional licensure disclosures to enrolled students and prospective students.
+Some of the degree programs available at Co-Lin can lead to professional licensure.
 Earning a degree from Co-Lin in any of these programs prepares the student to become licensed to work in Mississippi.
 However, there may be additional requirements if the student wishes to work outside of Mississippi.
-While Co-Lin attempts to identify and notify any student for which this may occur, if you are considering one of these programs and plan to apply for licensure outside of Mississippi, please contact the respective licensing board in that state to determine whether the Co-Lin program will meet its educational requirements for licensure.
+Co-Lin attempts to identify and notify any student for whom this may occur, but if you are considering one of these programs and plan to apply for licensure outside of Mississippi, please contact the respective licensing board in that state.

-This document provides details regarding licensure for both our terminal degree programs and for those potential professions associated with transfer degree programs.
-If you have questions regarding any program that is not listed in the document, please email StateAuthorization@colin.edu.
+If you have questions regarding any program that is not listed on the Professional Licensure Disclosures webpage, please email StateAuthorization@colin.edu.